App dependencies for your Community Cloud app

 Warning

-You should only use one requirements file for your app.
+You should only use one dependency file for your app.
 If you include more than one (e.g. requirements.txt

 apt-get dependencies